SEMICeu/SDG-sandbox/process_and_method/methodology/phase4.md

 As outlined in Step 16.
 Review draft data model, the Editors invite opinions and feedback on the issue and moderate the ensuing discussion.

 After considering of the proposition, the Editors assess the type of issue, whether it is minor or major, and record the resolution.
 After that, a response is sent to the reviewers.
-The response usually includes the resolution agreed on by the Working Group members and the justification for the resolution, particularly in cases where the proposed attribute(s) is (are) rejected
+The response usually includes the resolution agreed on by the Working Group members and the justification for the resolution, particularly in cases where the proposed attribute(s) is (are) rejected.
 </details>

 <details>